The simplest way to explain what Enfocus Switch does...

 The MIS also records the approval milestones e.g. ‘artwork approved’, ‘artwork rejected’ or ‘new approval link sent’, along with a link to any annotated PDFs so you can keep a record of all your proofing cycles for each job, from its creation to its submission to digital device/plates.
-Very handy if a customer comments on a delay in delivery that isn’t your fault, and also as a means to analyse the amount of time you’re spending on proofing cycles.
+Very handy if a customer comments on a delay in delivery that isn’t your fault, and also as a means to analyze the amount of time you’re spending on proofing cycles.

-Adoption of remote approval amongst Tharstern customers.
+Adoption of Remote approval amongst Tharstern customers

 At a recent webinar on this topic, we asked attendees about their use of remote approval and they gave the following answers: